angela-d/devdom/README.md

 #### Compatibility
 ***
-Debian or Ubuntu-based LAMP distros; RHEL-based distros are [planned](../../projects) for future versions.
+Debian or Ubuntu-based LAMP distros; RHEL-based distros are not compatible.

 ## Get Devdom
 * Obtain the [.deb](https://github.com/angela-d/devdom/raw/master/devdom.deb) file from this repository.